Time for the Stars: Plot summary

-On board, Tom is pleased to find that his uncle Steve, a military man, has arranged to get assigned to the same ship.
+On board, Tom is pleased to find that his uncle Steve, a soldier, has arranged to get assigned to the same ship.
 The trip is fraught with problems - as trivial as an annoying roommate and as serious as mutiny.
 The ship visits several star systems, including Beta Hydri.
-Due to the nature of relativistic travel (see Twin paradox), the twin who remained behind ages faster and eventually the affinity between them weakens to the point where they can no longer communicate easily.
+Due to the nature of relativistic travel (see twin paradox), the twin who remained behind ages faster and eventually the affinity between them weakens to the point where they can no longer communicate easily.
 Some of the spacefaring twins, including the protagonist, are able to connect with descendants of the Earth-based twins.
-Tom works first with his niece, then with his grandniece, and finally with his great-grandniece.
+Tom works first with his niece, then his grandniece, and finally his great-grandniece.

 The last planet scouted proves particularly deadly.
 Unexpectedly intelligent and hostile natives capture and kill a large portion of the remaining crew, including the captain and Tom's uncle.
-The reserve captain takes charge, but fails to restore the morale of the devastated survivors.
+The reserve captain takes charge, but is unable to restore the morale of the devastated survivors.
 When he insists on continuing the mission rather than returning to Earth, members of the crew begin to consider mutiny.
-Shortly after he notifies Earth of the dire situation, the crew learn to their surprise that a spaceship will rendezvous with them in less than a month; they surmise it must be a more advanced LRF spaceship.
-Scientists on Earth have discovered faster-than-light travel, in part due to research into the nature of telepathy, and are collecting the surviving crews of the LRF torchships.
-The explorers return to an Earth they no longer recognize, and in most cases, no longer fit into.
-Tom, however, returns to marry his latest telepathic partner, his own great-grandniece, who has been attuned to his mind since her childhood.
+Shortly after the new captain notifies Earth of the dire situation, the crew learn to their surprise that a spaceship will rendezvous with them in less than a month; they surmise it must be a much more advanced spaceship.
+Scientists on Earth have discovered faster-than-light travel, in part due to research into the nature of telepathy, and are collecting the surviving crews of the torchships.
+They are returned to an Earth they no longer recognize, and in most cases, no longer fit into.
+Tom, however, returns to marry his latest telepathic partner, his own great-grandniece, who states she has been reading his mind since childhood.